Explore your passion for the stage and screen on our combined honours degree in Drama and Film.

 Interested in applying?

 We’re looking for dynamic individuals with an interest in exploring a wide range of drama and performance forms.
-You’ll typically have CCC or above at A-Level including a C grade, or above, in Drama, Performing Arts or English.
+We value applicants who are self-reflective, creative and have good teamworking skills.

 We accept a wide range of qualifications for entry to our undergraduate programmes.
 The main ones are listed below: